-Since late 2013, we have trained hundreds of developers from dozens of companies – over half from Fortune 500 companies.
+Since late 2013, we have trained 2000+ developers from hundreds of companies – including many Fortune 500 companies.

 “Having more than one instructor and others who have used Angular was beneficial.
 Hearing real-world experiences is what I like in an on-site course.” -Glenn W.